jorgt/rogue/README.md

 Techy stuff
 - Mousemove, grrr.

-Game stuff
-- Increase visibility / ease of use on element decorators in assets
 - Fix div position on game initialization
 - Try to generate and switch between two grids.
+- Refactor grid switching to assist player positioning

+Game stuff
 - Make worlds as wrap-arounds.
 Use the tileable noise algorithm.
 - Make worlds more realistic in terms of biomes: temp more equator - polar, altitude still as noise, percipitation as noise.
 - Add different types of landscapes